Americans Abroad: U.S. international Josh Sargent aims for ‘breakthrough’ Werder campaign | Goal.com

 Josh Sargent is hoping improved tactical understanding and a stronger body can lead to a “breakthrough” campaign with Werder Bremen this season.

-Sargent enjoyed a promising debut campaign for the Bundesliga club, breaking into the first-team in December and scoring a goal in his first appearance.
+Sargent enjoyed a promising debut season for the Bundesliga club, breaking into the first-team in December and scoring a goal in his first appearance.

 But his promising start gave way to a lack of playing time in the second half of the year, with Sargent featuring just once in the Bundesliga after February.